Status: Ontwerp afgerond

 This building produces energy, clean water and food.
 In addition to that, sheep wool is being produced as a building material for new sustainable buildings.

-This concept consists everything a contemporary sustainable building needs.
+This concept consists of everything a contemporary sustainable building needs.
 The building will be a healthy environment for man and nature.